Mac-Barrett/SvelteKit-ReCaptcha/README.md

+## Svelte Kit ReCaptcha Component:
+- This component uses Google's v2 Captcha widget, which sends the user an 'I am not a robot' challenge.

-## Notes:
+## Things to note
 - This has only really been tested inside of SvelteKit
-- This component uses reCaptcha v2, which is the checkbox widget
 - Please follow the tutorial steps for client & server validation below, it will explain how to use this component in pretty good detail.

 ## Initial setup: